teletrace/teletrace/website/docs/user-guide/sending-data/open-telemetry-sdk/java.md

-Send traces to **Lupa** directly from your code using an OTLP Trace Exporter.
+Send traces to **Teletrace** directly from your code using an OTLP Trace Exporter.

 ### 1. Download the [latest version](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar).